tonymm81/table_project/README.md

 ## version 123
 - Modifying the pythonserver.py and wlan_devices.py.
 There is now builded up the lamp adjusment logic wich is not ready yet.
 Still missing the eletrick table adjusment logic.

+## version 124
+- pythonserver is working now quite good and there was some bug, what was related to save the json to file.
+I have to test it more, but now it seems to work.